American Head

 American Head is the sixteenth studio album by experimental rock band the Flaming Lips, released on September 11, 2020, on Warner Records in the US and Bella Union in the UK.
 Produced by Dave Fridmann and Scott Booker, alongside the band itself, the album represents a return to the band's American roots.
-It is the final studio album to feature founding bass guitarist Michael Ivins and keyboardist Jake Ingalls, who both departed from the band in 2021.
+It is the final studio album to feature founding bass guitarist Michael Ivins and keyboardist Jake Ingalls, who both departed from the band in 2021, as well as drummer Nicholas Ley who departed in 2023.
+It is subsequently the final album featuring the expanded seven person line-up of the group that began with 2017's Oczy Mlody.

-It received favorable reviews from critics upon release.
+It received critical acclaim upon release.
 Its release was preceded by six singles: "Flowers of Neptune 6", "My Religion Is You", "Dinosaurs on the Mountain", "You n Me Sellin' Weed", "Will You Return / When You Come Down" and "Mother Please Don't Be Sad".

 Background

 On March 23, 2020, Drozd announced that the band's sixteenth studio album, titled American Head, was due for release that summer.
 The album represents a shift in identity as the band decided to focus on their American roots on the album.
 Many of the songs reference Wayne Coyne's turbulent upbringing with his brothers in Oklahoma City.
 The band officially announced the album's release date as September 11, 2020, along with the single "My Religion Is You" on June 26, 2020.
 Coyne gave a track-by-track breakdown of the album for Apple Music.
 The album artwork contains a photograph of Coyne's older brother Tommy, taken around 1970.